 Smile Direct may be the most well-known home-based aligner company, but they’re honestly not our first pick.
 Our two favorite home-based clear aligners are Byte and Candid.
 Both are younger than Smile Direct and Invisalign, but they’ve already proved themselves as effective treatment methods for minor cosmetic cases of malocclusion and overbite.

 Our all-time favorite home aligner is Byte.
 They’re an all-around good option.
-And if you’re in a rush to see your perfect smile, Byte is the fastest method on the market; most treatments last just 3 months.
+And if you’re eager to see your perfect smile, Byte has the shortest treatment lengths on the market; most treatments last just 4 months.
 In contrast, most other home aligner companies last 6 months.

 That raw speed is largely thanks to Byte’s HyperByte device.
 Some orthodontists will offer a similar contraption at extra charge, but Byte includes it as a complimentary part of your treatment.
 Here’s how it works: you use the HyperByte for approximately five minutes a day.
 The HyperByte sends gentle, microscopic vibrations through your teeth and up to your roots.
 Not only does this help shift your teeth, but it also stimulates blood flow and helps reduce your treatment discomfort.

 The HyperByte system is one of the main reasons Byte is our favorite treatment for mild cases of dental overbite.
 The high frequency vibration therapy keeps things quick and (relatively) painless.